rochus-keller/Oberon/README.md

 - Currently only the subset of Oberon-07 used by the Lola-2 compiler is supported; see https://github.com/rochus-keller/Lolac for an example of the generated code
 - There is no garbage collector code generated yet, but an arena based collector can easily be implemented outside of the generator by customizing the _Root class; future versions will generate a regular mark & sweep collector.

-### Lua Code generator features
+### Lua source and bytecode generator features

-- Generates Lua 5.1 compatible code only dependend on an included library and the standard libraries
+- Generates Lua 5.1 compatible source code only dependend on an included library and the standard libraries
+- Generates LuaJIT 2.0 compatible bytecode
 - The full Oberon-07 language including the Oakwood libraries are supported (note that the latter are still work in progress)
 - The DEFINITION syntax is supported such that imports can have only a DEFINITION but a Lua implementation
 - Full support for VAR parameters (call by reference, using thunks or multiple return values) and strings as ARRAY OF CHAR with element access
 - Oberon idents conflicting with Lua keywords and standard names are postfixed with underscores
-- The generated Lua code is formatted for readability; Oberon comments are not included
+- The generated Lua source code is formatted for readability; Oberon comments are not included
 - Restrictions: assignments of records and arrays doesn't make a copy yet; code generator has prototype status; SYSTEM module is not supported

 ### Code browser features